Volume 13, Issue 2 (2025) Health Educ Health Promot 2025, 13(2): 221-226 | Back to browse issues page

 3- Department of Clinical Pathology, Medical College, University of Andalas Padang, Padang, Indonesia

-Aims: This study aimed to analyze the role of community-based education in enhancing the effectiveness of the Juminten Tabah model on anemia prevention behavior among adolescent girls.
+Aims: This study aimed to analyze the role of community-based education in enhancing the effectiveness of the Juminten Tabah model in anemia prevention behavior among adolescent girls.

-Methods: This study employed an experimental design with a two-group pretest-posttest approach, including a control group, involving 100 participants divided equally into intervention and control groups.
-The intervention consisted of administering iron supplementation tablets (TTD) every Friday, supported by community-based educational sessions conducted in schools.
-Data collection included pretest and posttest assessments using structured questionnaires and hemoglobin level measurements.
+Materials & Methods: This experimental study employed a two-group pre-test-post-test approach, including a control group, involving 100 participants divided equally into intervention and control groups.
+The intervention consisted of administering iron supplementation tablets every Friday, supported by community-based educational sessions conducted in schools.
+Data collection included pre- and post-test assessments using structured questionnaires and hemoglobin level measurements.
 Statistical analysis was performed using paired t-tests to evaluate within-group differences and independent t-tests to compare outcomes between the intervention and control groups.

-Conclusion: This study showed that community-based education through the Juminten Tabah model significantly improved anemia prevention behaviors and hemoglobin levels among adolescent girls
+Conclusion: Community-based education through the Juminten Tabah model significantly improves anemia prevention behaviors and hemoglobin levels among adolescent girls.

 Article Type: Original Research | Subject: Health Education and Health Behavior